githubtraining/introduction-to-github-apps/responses/04_closing-statement.md

 ### :keyboard: Activity: Change the default message of your config.yml file

 1. Edit your pull request to change the default yaml file message for request app
-1. Merge your pull request
+1. Commit your changes

 <hr>
-<h3 align="center">After you merge, look for my response below</h3>
+<h3 align="center">After you commit, look for my response below</h3>